CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * We can all tap into infinite intelligence that God has installed in us.
 However, we need to first believe.
 * Respect and show God's love to everyone no matter the gender, age, race or religion, and Blessings shall come knocking at your door.
 * Everyone have the Potential to create an impact, but effort is required.
-* Team work.
-Sharing ideas can indeed lead to the most beautiful and impactful innovations ever.
+* Team work might be the last resort.
+Don't journey alone.

 > “If you want to go fast, go alone.
 If you want to go far, go together.”
 African Proverb